IvenoCarolus/Group5_Analyse_Predict/README.md

  Calculates the number of tweets that were posted per day.

 * <b> Word_splitter </b> <br/>
 Splits the sentences in a dataframe's column into a list of the separate words.
-The created lists are placed in a column named 'Split Tweets' in the original dataframe
+The created lists are placed in a column named 'Split Tweets' in the original dataframe.

 * <b> Stop_words_remover </b> <br/>
 Removes english stop words from a tweet.